I feel like igus has been catching way too much flak lately -- at their core, they are good bearings, you just have to use them properly.

 So, in conclusion, when should you use polymer slides over ball bearings?
 What it comes down to is whether you want and can spend a bit extra time and money on mounting them properly and possibly using the aluminum caged ones, but once you get them lined up properly once, they are going to give you basically an infinite service life in a 3D printer application.
 You don’t need to be particularly careful with the rails or any sort of oil or grease that might need to be reapplied periodically, and while, from a precision standpoint, HIWIN MGN rails are probably the better choice all-round, they aren’t quite as foolproof once out in the field and, of course, require the printer to be designed specifically for these rails.
 If you’re looking to upgrade from LMUU bearings, again, you’ll probably want the aluminum case version, but those those should be a direct drop-in replacement in most cases for a quieter and more reliable machine.

-Alright, i hope that clarified a few things – if you’ve got your own experiences with igus bushings, share them in the comments below.
-Other than that, get subscribed, and if you want to support this channel directly, use my Amazon affiliate links for your shopping and have a look at my Patreon campaign, links for those are in the video description.
+Alright, i hope that clarified a few things -- if you’ve got your own experiences with igus bushings, share them in the comments below.
+Other than that, get subscribed, and if you want to support this channel directly, have a look at my Patreon campaign, links for those are in the video description.
 As always, thanks for watching, and i’ll see you in the next one.

 You can support me without spending a single penny!